The latest Government restrictions may affect some information on this page. Read more about our Covid-19 response and safety measures here.

 Where to start?
-With a fantastic new play park, special events, waymarked walking and cycling trails, store, café and wellbeing space, there’s a lot to see and do here at Dalkeith Country Park.
+With a fantastic new play park, special events, waymarked walking and cycling trails, store, restaurant and wellbeing space, there’s a lot to see and do here at Dalkeith Country Park.
 We’re here to help you get the most out of your visit.

 If you’re coming by car, the vehicle entrance to the park is King’s Gate, a left turn shortly after Sheriffhall Roundabout (postcode EH22 1ST).
-If you’re on foot, the best entrance is also the Town Gate where you can enjoy a leisurely stroll down the Wilderness footpath to Fort Douglas and Restoration Yard.
+If you’re on foot, the best entrance is also the Town Gate where you can enjoy a leisurely stroll down the Wilderness Walk (yellow route) footpath to Fort Douglas and Restoration Yard.
 You’ll find a map, advice on bus routes and train stops on our Find Us page.

 What can I do at the park?

 With so much to see and do here at the park, there really is something for everyone to enjoy.
 If you want to get in the fresh air and enjoy some outdoor activities, we have beautiful waymarked walking and cycling trails.
 And of course, Fort Douglas for little adventurers.

 Restoration Yard is Dalkeith’s gorgeous store, restaurant and wellbeing space.
 The Kitchen restaurant has a delicious menu made using the best local produce.
 You can also head over to the Coffee Bar for less informal, self service with the tastiest cakes and best coffee in town.